 There are a number of issues that the IEC is attempting to reconcile in order to finalize its proposed revisions to the Election Law.
 Issues under discussion are focused on how to promote future elections and how to incorporate lessons learned from the previous elections.
 This includes transparent mechanisms to adjudicate election-related complaints, how to accelerate classification of election-related complaints, election results announcements, and other operational issues related to increasing transparency in holding elections in Afghanistan.

 It is worth reminding you that the IEC is an independent body with no affiliation to any political entity or politicians in the country.
 During elections it plays a facilitator role by bringing together all political players.

 The IEC as an independent entity will only provide information about different election systems which operate around the world and the impact of those systems for the country’s politicians.
 As such, this much must be clear: any changes in the electoral system demand political support and discussions from all ends of the country’s political spectrum as all political players may be impacted by these changes.
 The IEC is prepared to contribute to these discussions, to educate stakeholders on aspects of different election systems and to provide its technical and professional expertise to the country’s decision makers.

-- Names of the Dead - New York Times
+- Local Turf-Sharing Accord With the Taliban Raises Alarm in Afghanistan - New York Times